blacklightpy/vaultofknowledge/🗃️ Unorganized/💭️ Developing My Own Philosophy/🤔️ Unorganized or Incomplete Ponderings/Why capitalism is harmful to society.md

 **[REFACTOR ARTICLE BY REFERRING THE SUMMARY TO DISTINGUISH BETWEEN "ARTISTIC" AND "DIFFERENT"]**.

 Then it becomes more of an art piece than just a useful technology.
-(See my definition of technology [[Technology]], where you can see that it is a word that means "a form or work of art", which can also be "useful".)
+(See my definition of technology [[Technology - my philosophy]], where you can see that it is a word that means "a form or work of art", which can also be "useful".)

 What capitalism encourages is forcing people to buy new art pieces because they are the "new technology", and "old technology" is outdated.